History of Judi Dench in Timeline

 Loading Video...

-In January 2023, Judi Dench performed "Send in the Clowns" from A Little Night Music at the BBC concert, Stephen Sondheim's Old Friends.
+In January 2023, Judi Dench participated in the BBC concert, Stephen Sondheim's Old Friends, where she performed "Send in the Clowns" from A Little Night Music.

-In April 2023, a Channel 5 documentary titled The Divine Judi Dench: Our National Treasure, focused on Dench's life and career.
+In April 2023, a Channel 5 documentary titled The Divine Judi Dench: Our National Treasure, focused on Judi Dench, was released.

 In 2024, Judi Dench and Siân Phillips became the first female members of the Garrick Club.

-In 2024, it was reported that Judi Dench's eyesight has deteriorated to the point where she is effectively retired from acting.
+In 2024, reports indicated that Judi Dench's eyesight had deteriorated to the point where she was effectively retired from acting and unable to go out alone, though she expressed a desire to continue working.